yamajun/asterisk-external-media/README.md

     - `AWS_SECRET_ACCESS_KEY`
     - `AWS_REGION`

-Run `npm install` from the top of the source tree.
+Run `npm install` and `npm audit fix` from the top of the source tree.
 This will install the required npm packages including `node-ari-client` and `@google-cloud/speech`.
 You can then run the transcriber as `bin/ari-transcriber`.
 If you add the `-g` option to `npm install` to install system wide, you can just run `ari-transcriber`.